Skip to content

 Clothed With Our Heavenly Dwelling

-I have been stuck on this passage the last couple days enjoying things I was getting from it.
+I have been stuck on this passage the last couple of days, enjoying the things I’ve been getting from it.
 For instance, the line about longing to be clothed with our heavenly dwelling, because when we are clothed, we will not be found naked brought up some interesting thoughts.

 Were Adam and Eve clothed with a heavenly dwelling before the fall?
-Later the verse says that the Holy Spirit is a deposit of this clothing of heavenly dwelling.
-So were Adam and Eve clothed with the Holy Spirit as a deposit or did they have the full thing?
+Later the passage says that the Holy Spirit is a deposit of this heavenly clothing.
+So were Adam and Eve clothed with the Holy Spirit as a deposit, or did they have the full thing?

 What Does This All Mean?

-While I find this line of thinking interesting, I am inspired by the phrase that we were made for this very purpose.
-This gets us beyond theological musing into the intent of God for our lives.
-We were made to be clothed with our heavenly dwelling and the Holy Spirit is a partial deposit of what is to come.
+While I find this line of thinking interesting, I am more inspired by the phrase that we were made for this very purpose.
+This moves us beyond theological musing into the intent of God for our lives.
+We were made to be clothed with our heavenly dwelling, and the Holy Spirit is a partial deposit of what is to come.
 So what does this mean?
 If we were made for this, I want to know what it is.

 1. Home in the body; away from the Lord